 The light at the end of the tunnel is that I’m down to about eight boxes from close to 700.
 One of those boxes is completely filled with one thing.

-I might own half of the entire amount of white tees that Hanes and Jockey have produced this year combined.
+I might own half of the entire amount of white t-shirts that Hanes and Jockey have produced this year combined.

 I guess it all started in junior high gym class – that’s when the school handbook instructed us that our ‘uniform’ would be navy blue Umbros (throwback!) and a white t-shirt.